Buddy Buddy: Development

 Wilder said, "I hadn't been working enough, and I was anxious to get back on the horse and do what I do – write, direct.
 This wasn't a picture I would have chosen."

-Wilder and Diamond wrote the script in three months - "a record for us" said Wilder - but then they "sat on it" waiting for the Actors Guild strike to end, and for Lemmon and Matthau to become available.
+Wilder and Diamond wrote the script in three months—"a record for us" said Wilder—but then they "sat on it" waiting for the Actors Guild strike to end, and for Lemmon and Matthau to become available.
 The film roughly followed the original, although the ending was changed.

-"I aim a movie at pleasing me and maybe 10 of my friends," said Wilder, adding:
+"I aim a movie at pleasing me and maybe ten of my friends," said Wilder, adding:

 That's the only way I know how to operate.
 The audience senses when you're doing something without any conviction ...
 To keep your sanity and your self-respect, you must believe that there will be an audience for what you want to do.
 It may not be the blockbuster of all time, but what is wrong with a modest success?
 Once you lose the belief that quality will pay off, you are lost.
 The next thing you know, you're doing a 'Tuesday the 11th' horror story.
 I could do that if I wanted to.
 After all, there are still about 360 days left in the calendar.

 "It's the funniest script since Some Like It Hot," said Lemmon.
 "It has no message - it's just fun."

-Wilder said the film would be "a bit like Some Like It Hot ... and hopefully it'll be fast and funny.
-But unlike Kiss Me, Stupid this is a commercial movie - nothing arty in it, nothing very serious, somewhere in between Stir Crazy and George Bernard Shaw."
-Matthau said: "in farce, the object of the film is to be very funny - not just funny, but very funny.
+Wilder said that the film would be "a bit like Some Like It Hot ... and hopefully it'll be fast and funny.
+But unlike Kiss Me, Stupid, this is a commercial movie - nothing arty in it, nothing very serious, somewhere in between Stir Crazy and George Bernard Shaw."

+Matthau said, "In farce, the object of the film is to be very funny - not just funny, but very funny.
 So it's easy.
 You either are funny, or you're not.
 The audience has to suspend disbelief totally, and presumably they get some pleasure in return."